wso2/docs-ei/en/micro-integrator/docs/setup/installation/run_in_docker.md

 ## Build and run an App on Docker using Integration Studio

-In this section we are going to create a Docker project to deploy our integration solutions inside a Docker environment.
+In this section we are going to create a Docker project to deploy our integration solution inside a Docker environment.

 Let’s create a simple proxy service using Integration studio and deploy it in a Docker container.

-For this we can use following synapse configuration
+We can use following synapse configuration to  build our sample proxy service.

 - XML